danmurf/MetaTag/README.md

 <link rel="canonical" href="https://www.example.com/splendid">
 ```

-If you like to keep your output tidy, add a indent of 4 spaces to your meta tags:
+If you like to keep your output tidy, add an indent of 4 spaces to your meta tags:

 ```php
 $metatag->render(4);